trallard/rse19-ms-workshop/vscode-extension.md

 	context.subscriptions.push(disposable);
 }

-// this method is called when your extension is deactivated export function deactivate() {}
+// this function is called when your extension is deactivated export function deactivate() {}
 ```

 The code in `activate` is called when the activation event we've specified
 first fires.
-In this method, we register our new command by giving it a name
+In this function, we register our new command by giving it a name
 (`extension.helloWorld`, matching the name we gave in `project.json`) and
 providing a lambda function which will be called whenever the command is
 triggered.
 In this case, we've popped up a quick information box saying